thissudhir/Aspireit-Backend/README.md

 - **POST /api/auth/login**: Login using username and password.
 - **POST /api/auth/register**: Register using username and password.

-For detailed API documentation, refer to the API documentation provided in the `README` directory.

 ## Sample Code Snippets

 ### Machine Learning Model Integration